rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 web-based interface that provides a central launch pad from which you can efficiently perform the following tasks:

-- You can manage your requisitions and create them to Purchase Orders (like manual autocreate).
+- Manage your requisitions and create them to Purchase Orders (like manual autocreate).

 - Create new standard purchase orders, blanket purchase agreements, or